picocomputer/picocomputer.github.io/_sources/api.rst.txt

 .. c:function:: long lseek32(long offset, char whence, int fildes)
 .. c:function:: long lseek16(int offset, char whence, int fildes)

    Move the read/write pointer.
 The 64 bit variant is only available on C compilers that support 64 bit.
-Only the 64 bit variant is actually implemented in the kernel becuase you can short stack the offset to any size you want.
+Only the 64 bit variant is actually implemented in the kernel because you can short stack the offset to any size you want.
 The shorter variants are to keep C from promoting integers.

    :param offset: How far you wish to seek.
    :param whence: From whence you wish to seek.